ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- P_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the residual-Hessians-vector product matrix, $P$.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <details-nls_storage__unsym>` used for the residual-Hessians-vector product matrix, $P$.
 It should be one of 'coordinate', 'sparse_by_columns', 'dense_by_columns' or 'absent', the latter if access to $P$ is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- P_ne